mahouboy23/IB-notes/IB MANAGEMENT.md

 - `class_id` INT, FOREIGN KEY REFERENCES `Classes(class_id)`

-I want you to implement all the functionality of the coordinatoor
+I want you to implement all the functionality of the coordinatoor.